mfmotta/nanoGPT/README.md

 [1] https://developer.nvidia.com/blog/controlling-data-movement-to-boost-performance-on-ampere-architecture/
 [2] https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/

 [^1] Previous to Ampere (TODO check details) you could already use ``cudaMemcpyAsync`` to overlap data movemente between *CPU on-ship memory and GPU global memory* with kernel execution.
+The Hoper architecture takes the asynchronous copy to another level with the Tensor Memory Accelerator: only a small number of CUDA threads are required to manage the full memory bandwidth of H100  while most other CUDA threads can be focused on general-purpose computations, such as pre-processing and post-processing data for the new generation of Tensor Cores.